Côte d'IvoireOfficial Name: Republic of Côte d'Ivoire

 Please refer to our Road Safety page for more information.

-AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Côte d'Ivoire, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Côte d'Ivoire’s Civil Aviation Authority.
+AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Côte d’Ivoire, the U.S. Federal Aviation Administration (FAA) has not assessed the Government of Côte d’Ivoire’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.